Skip to main content

 Laboratory Rotations

 Students entering the M&I program will complete up to 3 lab rotations to help select a thesis mentor and lab (2 are required for the M&I rotational program and 3 are required for the MB/BC program).
-The rotations last for 6 weeks.
+The rotations last for 8-10 weeks.
 Students are expected to spend about 20 hours/week in the rotation lab.
 There will be two rotations in the Fall semester and one rotation at the beginning of the Spring semester.
 Students choose a thesis advisor and lab at the end of the Spring semester.
-For your rotation, you may choose any of the M&I Graduate Program Faculty.
+For your rotation, you may choose any of the M&I Graduate Program Faculty that are actively accepting students.
 For help with choosing your advisor, you will work with the Director of Graduate Studies for the M&I program upon starting at the University of Utah.

 Students entering the M&I Ph.D.
 Program through the MD/Ph.D. program are expected to complete 4 lab rotations to help select a thesis mentor and lab.
 The two four-week lab rotations occur in the summer before the Fall semester of Year 1, and two five-week lab rotations occur in the summer before the Fall semester of Year 2.
 Students may do any number of rotations in other departments, as long as one rotation is with an M&I Graduate Program Faculty.